 Ditch the Drapes

 One of the main reasons for taking up residence in a lake house is to enjoy the beautiful views, so don’t keep them from joining your interior décor ensemble.
-With the exception of bedrooms and bathrooms, the windows in your lake house should be uncovered to allow you and your guests to witness the gorgeous setting in which your home is situated.
+Except for bedrooms and bathrooms, the windows in your lake house should be uncovered to allow you and your guests to witness the gorgeous setting in which your home is situated.
 Plus, extra natural light will improve the aesthetic of any living space.

 Bring in Maritime Subtleties